Inclusion Yukon Respite List

 The Independent Respite Worker Matching Program connects families and caregivers to skilled and professional care workers that can provide care and support for individuals who may be neurodiverse, have physical disabilities, be on the spectrum of disability, or may need extra support in general.
 We can answer general questions about the matching process and help to navigate concerns when hiring a worker, however Inclusion Yukon is not the employer of the respite workers, nor are they the supervisors.
 Respite workers are supervised and employed by the caregiver once they have been matched.
 We cannot guarantee a match as it will be totally dependent on Independent Respite Workers schedules, their skills and experience, and if they match the requests of the family.
 We do not provide funding to pay respite workers.

-Frequently Asked Questions about our Matching Program:
+Frequently Asked Questions about our Respite List:

 Do you provide funding for families to pay Respite Workers?